protofire/Cardano-SmartDB/example/docs/usage.md

 Click the "Refresh Balance" button to check the wallet's balance.

-### Create Dummy Datum Transaction
+### Create Dummy Transaction

+This transaction will create a new UTXO in the validator address with a datum.
+This datum will have a value set in its fields.
+The automatic synchronization process will sync this UTXO datum with a new entry in the table Dummy in the internal database.

-1. Enter a dummy value in the input field provided.
+1. Enter a value in the input field provided.
+This value will be saved in the UTXO Datum.
-2. Click "Create" to initiate a new dummy datum transaction.
+2. Click "Create" to initiate the transaction.
+3. If you are using a wallet connected, you need to sign the transaction with your wallet in the upcoming modal.
-3. A modal will display the transaction status and details.
+4. A modal will display the transaction status and details.

-### Sync Database

-After a transaction is confirmed, users must manually initiate synchronization to update the application's internal database with the blockchain's state.
-This ensures that the data displayed reflects the latest changes made on the blockchain.

-To sync the latest blockchain state with the internal database after transactions, users need to click the "Sync" button within the application.
-This action fetches the current state of the blockchain and updates the local database accordingly.

-### Update Datum Value
+### Update Dummy Transaction

+This transaction will consume the old UTXO from the validator address and create a new UTXO with a new datum.
+This action is restricted to the datum's creator per the validator script's logic.
+The new datum will have the updated value set in its fields.
+The automatic synchronization process will sync this UTXO datum with an entry in the table Dummy in the internal database.
+The internal database will delete the old entry and create a new one to ensure both entities, in the database and on the blockchain, are the same.

 1. Click "Update" next to the datum you want to modify.
 2. Enter a new value and click "Save".
+3. If you are using a wallet connected, you need to sign the transaction with your wallet in the upcoming modal.
+4. A modal will show the transaction status.

+### Claim Dummy Transaction

+This transaction will consume the old UTXO with the datum from the validator address.
+Because it is not generating a new one, this datum will be deleted.
+This action is restricted to the datum's creator per the validator script's logic.
+The automatic sync process will delete the entry also in the internal database.

+1. Click "Claim" to transfer the funds associated with a dummy entity to your wallet.
+2. If you are using a wallet connected, you need to sign the transaction with your wallet in the upcoming modal.
 3. A modal will show the transaction status.

-- This action is restricted to the datum's creator per the validator script's logic.

-### Claim Funds
+### Sync Database

-1. Click "Claim" to transfer the funds associated with a dummy entity to your wallet.

-2. A modal will show the transaction status.

-- This action is restricted to the datum's creator per the validator script's logic.
+The synchronization process will initiate automatically when a transaction is confirmed, ensuring that the application's internal database is updated with the latest blockchain state.
+However, users can also trigger the synchronization manually if needed.

+To manually sync the latest blockchain state with the internal database, users can click the "Sync" button within the application.
+This action fetches the current state of the blockchain and updates the local database accordingly.

 ### Transaction Modal